Monitoring

 • Cisco ACI-mode switches support only two active exporters.

-• When configuring a NetFlow exporters policy in mixed mode, you can configure a subnet for a specific VRF.
+• When configuring a NetFlow exporters policy in mixed mode, you can configure a subnet for a specific VRF instance.
 Flow Telemetry will track all tenants that are associated with the EPG.
 You do not need to configure a separate policy for each subnet.

-For example, if you specify 0.0.0.0/0 as the subnet for the t1:ctx2 VRF, Flow Telemetry tracks all IPv4 flows irrespective of which VRF they are associated with.
+For example, if you specify 0.0.0.0/0 as the subnet for the t1:ctx2 VRF instance, Flow Telemetry tracks all IPv4 flows irrespective with which VRF instance they are associated.